MassFuer/mini-game/README.md

 -

 ## Game Over
-- You lost all your lives
+- You lost all your lives, GAME OVER !
 - ('Wassup')[https://www.youtube.com/watch?v=W16qzZ7J5YQ] audio auto plays when game is over
 -
 - Name and score are recorded on
 In this final iteration, we will implement the end game screen, shown to the user when the game is over.

-## Additional features
+## Additional features we could go through
 - Responsive design
+- Handling number of projectiles munitions
+- Better design
+- Animations and hover effects
 -